 Butternut Squash for Delicious Winter Soups

 Pale golden in color, with rich orange flesh, this winter squash is one of my favorites.
 It is pear shaped, with a cavity containing seeds in the bottom rounded end.
-It has a sweet flavor, similar to the common pumpkin, so can be substituted into any recipes calling for pumpkins.
+The sweet flavor similar to the common pumpkin allows it to be substituted into any recipes calling for pumpkins.

 The butternut squash will keep for several months, and ripens further over time, the flesh turning a deeper orange, and becoming sweeter.
 A versatile vegetable, it can be roasted, steamed or boiled to use as a vegetable; mashed to enrich muffins and quick breads, used in pies or casserole dishes.

 Squash are native to North America, although our present day squashes are probably not quite what native Americans grew 10,000 years ago.
 One of the sacred three vegetables - corn, squash and beans - they were basic and essential crop food in both North and South America.